berthayes/ngids_datagen/README.md

  The timestamp field `ts` will be current, the hostname in the `url` field should resolve to the `remote_ip` field.
 The `local_ip`, `local_mac`, and `user_agent` fields are randomly generated when the script starts, then follow the user for every generated event.  `dest_port` will be 80 or 443 depending on if the URL is http or https.

  ## Fake PII
  In addition to regular web-traffic inside->out firewall events, events will be generated that represent a junior developer testing a web application.
-Test include passing customer names and SSNs via GET to a dev platform hosted in the Cloud.
+Tests include passing customer names and SSNs via GET to a dev platform hosted in the Cloud.
 Your job: Find them and stop them!

  ```JSON
 {